Approximation for non-smooth functionals of stochastic differential equations with irregular drift: Acknowledgements

-\textbf{Acknowledgment.} This work was completed while the H.N. was staying at Vietnam Institute for Advanced Study in Mathematics (VIASM).
+This work was completed while H.N. was staying at Vietnam Institute for Advanced Study in Mathematics (VIASM).
 He would like to thank the institute for support.
 This work was also partly supported by the Vietnamese National Foundation for Science and Technology Development (NAFOSTED) under Grant Number 101.03-2014.14.
-The authors thank Prof. Arturo Kohatsu-Higa for his helpful comments.
+D.T. was supported by JSPS KAKENHI Grant Number 16J00894.
+Both authors thank Arturo Kohatsu-Higa and an anonymous referee for their helpful comments and suggestions which have improved the readability of this paper.